Moto Guzzi Triporteurs: Autoveicolo da Montagna 3 X 3

-At the end of the fifties Italian Ministry of Defence requested a vehicle for "Alpini" (mountain troops) who at that time used donkeys.
-It was suggested by General Garbari as project officer and included requirements such as: load capacity of 500 kg across all kinds of terrain, especially in mountainous areas and on narrow paths.
+At the end of the fifties Italian Ministry of Defence requested a vehicle for "Alpini" (mountain troops) who at that time used mules.
+It was suggested by General Ferruccio Garbari as project officer and included requirements such as: load capacity of 500 kg across all kinds of terrain, especially in mountainous areas and on narrow paths.
 The development was first placed in the hands of Antonio Micucci and later worked on by Soldavini and Giulio Cesare Carcano.
 Carcano had just introduced a new long mounted V-twin engine with forced air cooling.
 A 500 and a 650 cc version was intended for the Fiat 500, but Fiat withdrew from the project.
 Carcano saw his chance to find a use for his new engine.
-The "Mulo Meccanico" (Mechanical Donkey) offered wheel drive and variable wheelbase and track width.
+The "Mulo Meccanico" (Mechanical Mule) offered wheel drive and variable wheelbase and track width.
 The 754 cc engine produced just 20 hp, due to a low compression ratio that, reflected low quality fuel.
 However 47 Nm was achieved at 2,400 rpm.
 Only one 26mm Weber carburetor used and a waterproof coil - ignition were used.
 The chassis system consisted of tubes and pressed steel box sections.
 The rear suspension consisted of two box girder arms that were cushioned by rubber suspension.
 At the front was a one-sided telescopic fork with coil springs.
 Control was done with a steering wheel through bevel gears.
 The driver sat on a motorcycle seat, but operation was through levers and pedals as in a car.
 The engine sat behind the driver.
 Behind it was a manual gearbox with six forward gears and one reverse.
 A central differential with a teruglooppal prevented roll back.
 20% of the drive went to the front wheel, 80% to the rear wheels.
 Rear-wheel drive was done with two drive shafts that went diagonally from the differential to the two wheels, the front-wheel drive went through a propeller shaft leading from the differential between the cylinders through to the steering head.
 Using three bevel gears, the drive at the steering led to another drive shaft, which powered the front wheel.
 In one aluminum cabinet were the gearbox, the differential and the device to adjust the track width.
 The rear drum brakes were hydraulic operated, while the drum brake at the front used a Bowden cable.
 Behind the rear wheels were tensioning rollers, where a short caterpillar could be mounted.
 The front fender left enough space for a snow chain.
 However the machine did not meet expectations.
 Traveling straight the machine could mount steep slopes, but sideways risked falling over, because of the three wheels.
 Mountain trails had very short turns or rocks enough to stop the mechanical donkey while a real donkey could proceed.
 Therefore, the Autoveicolo da Montagna was taken out of production in 1963.